chasebarrett/scarpa-rag-agent/README.md

 A hands-on learning project: a **RAG (Retrieval-Augmented Generation)** agent built in **ChatGPT's Agent Builder** that answers natural-language product questions across SCARPA's footwear lineup.

-The goal was to understand how agent workflows actually behave — **RAG, prompt classification, and guardrails** — by building one and watching it run, not by reading about them.
+The goal was to understand how agent workflows actually behave — **RAG, prompt classification, guardrails** — by building one and watching it run, not by reading about them.

 ---